Charles Alfred White: Retirement and death

-White retired in 1937, devoting much of his time to the church hostel in the Haymarket area.
-He also performed relief duties for the many younger ministers who joined the Australian Army to work as padres in WWII.
+White retired in 1937 and spent much of his time working at the church hostel in the Haymarket area.
+He also performed relief duties for younger ministers who had joined the Australian Army as padres during the Second World War.

-In 1945 he was granted leave to complete his history.
+In 1945 he was granted leave to complete his history of the Presbyterian Church.

 White died of a heart attack at his home in Mowbray Road, Chatswood.
-After a memorial service at St Andrews Church, Chatswood, his remains were ashed at the Northern Suburbs Crematorium.
+A memorial service was held at St Andrews Church, Chatswood, and his remains were cremated at the Northern Suburbs Crematorium.